-Applicants should hold the minimum of an upper second class honours degree, or its equivalent, in economics, or other relevant discipline with a significant quantitative content such as statistics, pharmacy, medicine and management.
-Qualifications and/or experience deemed by the University to be of an equivalent standard will be also considered.
+2:1 Hons degree (UK or equivalent) in economics, or other relevant discipline with a significant quantitative content such as statistics, pharmacy, medicine and management.

 Months of entry

 The PhD in Health Economics and Policy provides opportunities to gain a deeper and more critical insight into health economics theory, research and practice, whether they are based within healthcare settings, industry, international organisations, local government, education, research, or management.
 This programme meets the needs of those wishing to enhance their research skills, develop their understanding of theory, policy and practice, and make an original contribution to knowledge development within their field, while at the same time fulfilling their existing responsibilities.
 The course is aimed at individuals based in international settings or in the UK.
 The programme combines innovative distance learning and face-to-face approaches helping you to gain deeper and critical insights into critical issues in the health care sector.